Note on crystallization for alternating particle chains: Setting and statement of main results

 \section{Setting and statement of main results}

 We consider a one-dimensional chain composed of two different types of particles, located at the positions $x_k \in \R$ for $k \in \Z$ (see Fig. \ref{config}).
-Since we are interested in the case when the interaction energy between different types of particles is repulsive, we will assume that the different particles are ordered alternatively.
-For technical reasons, we also assume that the particles positions are $N$ periodic for a large even number $N$.
-Such an assumption is necessary for technical reasons.
+Since we are interested in the case when the interaction energy between different types of particles is repulsive at short distance, we will assume that the different particles are ordered alternatively.
+For technical reasons, we also assume that the particles positions are $N$-periodic for a large even number $N$.
 We note that our results are independent of $N$ which is assumed to be very large.
-Recall that our goal is to show necessary conditions for minimizers of the considered systems to be $1$--periodic. \begin{definition}[Configurations and energy] Let $N \in 2\N$ \begin{enumerate} \item For $\rho>0$, the class of $N$--periodic configurations with density $\rho$ is denoted by
+Recall that our goal is to show necessary conditions for minimizers of the considered systems to be $1$--periodic. \begin{definition}[Configurations and energy] Let $N \in 2\N$. \begin{enumerate} \item For $\rho>0$, the class of $N$--periodic configurations with density $\rho$ is denoted by

 We assume that the particle $x_k$ is of type $\eps_k$ where $\eps_k :=1$ if $k\in 2\Z+1$ and $\eps_k :=2$ if $k \in 2\Z$.
 The equidistant configuration $e^\rho \in \AA_N^\rho$ is denoted by $e^\rho := (k\rho^{-1})_{k \in \Z}$. \item For $\alp, \bet \in \{ 1, 2 \}$, let $f_{\alpha \beta} : \R \to \R$ be mirror symmetric interaction potentials, i.e $f_{\alp\bet}(-x)=f_{\alp\bet}(x)$.
 The associated energy for $\FF = (f_{11},f_{22},f_{12})$ is denoted by